scottmacuni/strudel_reactor_infs2042/README.md

 usage eg. `sound(...).bank(<drum>)` will replace the <drum> with whatever drum is selected in advanced settings.

-- <id_radio> : place this tag before the instrument declaration in the pre-processor to enable it to be muted via the instrument settings buttons right of the REPL usage eg. `<1_radio>snare` will mean that the snare instrument will be muted with the 1 id radio button is clicked.
+- <id_radio> : place this tag before the instrument declaration in the pre-processor to enable it to be muted via the instrument settings buttons right of the REPL usage eg. `<1_radio>snare` will mean that the snare instrument will be muted with the 1 id mute radio button is clicked.

 - <id_lpf> : place this tag inside of a .lpf() method in the pre-processor for the LPF value to be applied as a low pass filter which modifies the sound volume usage eg. `sound(...).lpf(<1_lpf>)` will mean that the value displayed in the 1 LPF setting will be applied as the low pass filter value.

-- <id_speed> : place this tag inside of a .fast() method in the pre-processor for the advanced setting speed selection to be applied usage eg. `sound(...).fast(<1_speed>)` will mean that the value selected in advanced settings will be applied, options include default, half, or double speed.
+- <id_speed> : place this tag inside of a .fast() method in the pre-processor for the advanced setting speed selection to be applied usage eg. `sound(...).fast(<1_speed>)` will mean that the value selected in advanced settings will be applied, options include default speed, half speed, or double speed.

 ### Main Panels
 REPL